FarisGJD/mindx/README.md

 sign-up.html:
 -	Header – creates uniformity and establishes conventions.
 -	Call To Action Signup Form – allows users to create an account with MINDX in a bid to develop a core client base.
--	Animated Image – creates interest around the page whilst strengthening the brand.
+-	Interactive Image – creates interest around the page whilst strengthening the brand.
 -	Footer – gives another opportunity to get in touch and explore.

 [Back To Top](#mindx)

 ***
 # Skeleton
 Wireframes were created using Balsamic to determine the basic navigation and interface design of the site.
 It is important to give form to function meaning the meditative lessons need to speak for themselves.
 A minimalistic design in terms of navigation and content is employed accompanied by engaging images and key text.
 Market leading competitors such as Headspace, Calm & Brainfm have adopted similar methodologies so it is important to leverage user’s prior experience.
-The site will utilise progressive disclosure which is especially important when learning meditation as this is deemed the best way an individual can absorb and make meditation into a habit.
+The site will utilise progressive disclosure which is especially important when learning meditation as this is deemed the best way an individual can absorb and turn meditation into a habit.

 **Balsamic Wireframe:**